Bahá’í World/Volume 17/The Universal House of Justice

 This Constitution may be amended by decision of the Universal House of Justice when the full membership is present.

-THIRTEEN Hands of the Cause of God, fifty—two members of twelve Continental Boards of Counsellors, and 474 members representing 108 National Spiritual Assemblies gathered at the World Centre of the Faith during the Riḍván Festival for the Fourth International Bahá’í Convention.
-The nine members of the Universal House of J ustice and the three Counsellors residing in the Holy Land were also present.
+THIRTEEN Hands of the Cause of God, fifty-two members of twelve Continental Boards of Counsellors, and 474 members representing 108 National Spiritual Assemblies gathered at the World Centre of the Faith during the Riḍván Festival for the Fourth International Bahá’í Convention.
+The nine members of the Universal House of Justice and the three Counsellors residing in the Holy Land were also present.

 The delegates enjoyed three days of pilgrimage and prayers at the Shrines and Holy Places of the Faith, cast their votes in the election of the Universal House of Justice, saw and heard reports on the progress of the Faith during the first four years of the Five Year Plan, and participated in many hours of consultation on the means required for the complete achievement of the goals of the Plan.

-In addition, the fifty-two Counsellors remained in the Holy Land for another five days for consultation with the thirteen Hands of the Cause and the three Counsellors who, with the remaining three Hands of the Cause1 who were unable to be present, constitute the International Teaching Centre of the Faith.
+In addition, the fifty-two Counsellors remained in the Holy Land for another five days for consultation with the thirteen Hands of the Cause and the three Counsellors who, with the remaining three Hands of the Cause’ who were unable to be present, constitute the International Teaching Centre of the Faith.
 The members of the Universal House of Justice also joined in the consultation.

 Saturday, 29 April[edit]